Lack of understanding and poor management of pain severely impacts the quality of life of children and adults with osteogenesis imperfecta (OI).

 The fee for conference dinner Friday costs €35.
 You must book this ticket separately in Eventbrite!

-A limited number of rooms in the Scandic Continental* from Thursday to Monday have been reserved for conference participants at pre-negotiated rates:
+A number of rooms in the Scandic Continental* from Thursday to Monday have been reserved for conference participants at pre-negotiated rates:

 - €155 per night (single room) incl. breakfast for 1 person